Cross-strait relations: Growing military tensions

 The People's Republic of China's persistent opposition to Taiwan's de facto autonomy has edged many times on the possibility and threat of a military invasion of the latter territories with the aim of achieving its vision of Chinese unification.
 Such a threat has become increasingly tangible in the course of the 2020s, driven by the expressed willingness of mainland political leadership to pursue a military intervention, its parallel build-up of forces and recurrent exercises around Taiwan; as a consequence, Taiwan has also pursued forms of military preparation and international political alignment to discourage and possibly resist such intervention.

 Taiwan's President Lai Ching-te has emphasized the need for stronger measures to counter China's increased efforts to infiltrate and weaken Taiwan's defenses, particularly through espionage and psychological warfare.
 In response, Taiwan has proposed stricter laws, including reinstating military trials for espionage and restricting access to Taiwanese identification for Chinese nationals.
 China's frequent military exercises near Taiwan's airspace and waters, including recent incursions and information leaks by retired Taiwanese military personnel, have heightened concerns.
 Taiwan has bolstered its defense with new weapons and extended mandatory military service to one year.
 China continues to assert territorial claims over Taiwan, and in 2025, the island marked the 20th anniversary of China's Anti-Secession Act, which outlines conditions under which China might use force to reclaim Taiwan.

-US officials have warned that China’s military could be prepared for potential military action against Taiwan by 2027.
-Beijing’s large-scale exercises, including a simulated siege of the island, are viewed as indicators of this readiness.
+US officials have warned that China's military could be prepared for potential military action against Taiwan by 2027 although the US intelligence community has expressed skepticism that China has any plans to execute such an action.
+Beijing's large-scale exercises, including a simulated siege of the island, were described by Admiral Samuel Paparo, head of U.S. Indo-Pacific Command, as indicators of this readiness.

+In late 2025, China conducted extensive military drills around Taiwan, including warships, aircraft, and rocket launches, claiming to simulate a blockade.
+While these maneuvers garnered international attention, Taiwan largely dismissed them, with the public showing little concern due to the frequency of such exercises since 2022.
+Despite China's growing military presence, Taiwanese media focused on domestic events, reflecting a sense of routine rather than panic.

+China has stationed converted J-6 fighter jets as attack drones at six air bases near the Taiwan Strait.
+Satellite images show the drones at base in Fujian and Guangdong provinces.
+Experts suggest they could be used to overwhelm Taiwan's defense.
+Taiwan plans to acquire counter-drone system in response.